visidata/visidata.org/site/blog/2024/introducing-guides.md

 ---
 title: Introducing Guides
+author: Saul Pwanson and Anja Kefala
 date: 2024-01-19
 tags:
     - docs
 ---

-VisiData is an incredibly powerful tool, often hailed as [world-class and the gold standard for data exploration](https://news.ycombinator.com/item?id=38894276).
+VisiData is an incredibly powerful tool, often hailed as "world-class" and ["the gold standard"](https://news.ycombinator.com/item?id=38894276) for data exploration.

-However, these accolades usually come with a caveat: it has [a steep learning curve](https://news.ycombinator.com/item?id=38893850).
+However, these accolades usually come with a caveat: it has "a steep learning curve".

 Over the years, as we've invested in ease of use, we've amassed a wide range of documentation sources [^1]: